allanwupi/TTGO-DLA-Simulation/README.md

 The current simulation is very, _very_ slow.
 Also, it could look a bit prettier.

+1. Implement a better algorithm for spawn positions as a function of tree size
-1. Add alternative seed configurations, e.g. straight line at the bottom
+2. Add alternative seed configurations, e.g. straight line at the bottom
-2. Add a 'gravity' force that attracts particles towards the centre
+3. Add a 'gravity' force that attracts particles towards the centre
-3. Support multiple particles moving about simultaneously
+4. Support multiple particles moving about simultaneously
-4. Draw decaying trails to show the Brownian motion of the particles
+5. Draw decaying trails to show the Brownian motion of the particles
-5. Make a colour palette for particles based on simulation time
+6. Make a colour palette for particles based on simulation time
-6. Rescale screen dynamically as the size of the tree increases
+7. Rescale screen dynamically as the size of the tree increases